icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

  --continue_prediction
 ```

-By default, the nnU-Net model takes a folder of PNG images and runs inference on them.
-However, we also have included support for sending a txt list file containing paths to WSIs for inference.
+By default, the nnU-Net model takes a folder of PNG images.
+However, we have also included support for sending a text file containing a list of paths to WSIs for inference.
 This approach will automatically downsample the images to 10um in the inference loop.

 ```bash
 nnUNetv2_predict_tissue -i /path/to/images/ -o /path/to/output